captainhomeservices/firstdraftrepository/src/content/blog/Benthic Barriers Complete Guide to Lake Bottom Weed Control.md

 At Captain Home Services, we don't just drop a mat on your lake bottom and call it done.
 Our comprehensive approach ensures maximum effectiveness and longevity:

-1. **We remove most weeds first**: Our manual hand-pulling method extracts up to 90% of existing vegetation by the roots before barrier installation
+1. **We remove most weeds first**: Our method extracts up to 90% of existing vegetation by the roots before barrier installation
 2. **We use premium materials**: Authorized dealers for LakeMat and Lake Bottom Blanket—commercial-grade products designed specifically for the harsh aquatic environment
 3. **We handle all permits**: Every installation is [fully permitted through TPWD](/permitting), ensuring compliance and peace of mind
 4. **We provide complete service**: From initial assessment through installation, maintenance guidance, and optional seasonal removal